-- This issue may also occur if another application is currently using the ICC profile.
-For example, if the Windows Advanced Display Settings control panel is open, the ICC profile may be locked.
-Be sure to close any applications that may be using the profile. - If you are not an administrator on the machine, try changing the folder permissions on the following folder to allow write and read access: "C:\Windows\System32\spool\drivers\color" - Make sure that no applications that may be using the display color profile are currently open.
+• This issue may also occur if another application is currently using the ICC profile.
+For example if the Windows Advanced Display Settings control panel is open, the ICC profile may be locked.
+Be sure to close any applications that may be using the profile.

+• If you are not an administrator on the machine, try changing the folder permissions on the following folder to allow write and read access: "C:\Windows\System32\spool\drivers\color"

+• Make sure that no applications that may be using the display color profile are currently open.
 This may include such applications as Firefox.

-Problem (Windows): The ICC profile generated by MultiProfiler does not appear to be correctly installed and recognized in Windows.
+Problem ( Windows): The ICC profile generated by MultiProfiler does not appear to be correctly installed and recognized in Windows.

-- This problem may occur especially when using a multi-monitor configuration.
-In some cases updating the video driver may fix this issue. - If necessary, the profile can be manually assigned as follows: - 1.
+• This problem may occur especially when using a multi-monitor configuration.
+In some cases updating the video driver may fix this issue.

+- The profile can be manually assigned if necessary as follows: - 1.
 In the Windows Display Properties control panel, select the Settings tab and click Advanced. - 2.
-Select the Color Management tab on the Display Properties dialog. - 3.
-Find the color profile generated by SpectraView and use Set As Default. - A more advanced control panel is available from Microsoft for Windows XP which is more reliable for checking the assigned monitor profile.
+Select the Color Management tab on the Display Properties dialog.

+3. Find the color profile generated by SpectraView and use Set As Default.

+• A more advanced control panel is available from Microsoft for Windows XP which is much more reliable for checking the assigned monitor profile.
 On the www.microsoft.com website, search for "Color Control Panel Applet".

-Appendix

-Comparison of connection methods for NEC large-screen displays

-$1 \quad 3D \ LUTs \ (Print \ Emulation \ modes) \ cannot \ be \ transferred \ between \ other \ display \ models$

-2 Up to 4 separate video inputs.

-3 Up to 2 separate video inputs.
+Glossary